Home Help and advice Why have my periods changed?

 Pelvic inflammatory disorder or disease

-Pelvic Inflammatory disease (PID) can be caused by sexually transmitted infections (STIs) like chlamydia and gonorrhoea that aren’t treated properly.
+Pelvic inflammatory disease (PID) can be caused by sexually transmitted infections (STIs) like chlamydia and gonorrhoea that aren’t treated properly.

 PID can cause pain in your lower tummy and bleeding between periods or when you have sex.
 Your vaginal discharge may change and you can sometimes have a fever too.